M. S. Baburaj: Legacy

 The Baburaj – P. Bhaskaran – Yesudas combination produced many of the most memorable Malayalam tunes of the 1960s and 1970s.
-Most of his classic duets were sung by P Leela, K. J. Yesudas and S. Janaki, each recording solo Baburaj compositions as well.
+Most of his classic duets were sung by P. Leela, K. J. Yesudas and S. Janaki, each recording solo Baburaj compositions as well.

 Many of Baburaj's songs remain very popular in Kerala, with songs like "Oru Pushpam Maatram" frequently rendered on stage at various events.

 The Manorama Music company chanced upon an old audio cassette of Baburaj rendering some of his own compositions in a platform of friends' circle.
 The cassette named 'Baburaj Padunnu' was re-mixed and became an instant hit.
 The tracks gave Kerala a rejuvenated taste of Baburaj's music with his unique style of soulful singing.

 Though a successful composer, Baburaj was never a careerist, but kept his focus on his art.
 Today, various clubs and musical organisations conduct stage programs in honour of Baburaj ('Babukka' to his friends and acquaintances), and give the proceeds to his family.
 During his time, money was not easy to come by for artists, and Baburaj never managed to earn much, dying in poverty.
 "Thrikkakkare theerthakkare" sung by P. Susheela in the 1978 film Yagaswam, directed by Hariharan, was his last recorded song.

 In 1983, Baburaj posthumously received the Kerala Sangeetha Nataka Akademi Award in Light Music category.

+In 2014, Baburaj was awarded Kamukara Music Award posthumously, instituted by Kamukara Foundation.
+The award was received by his wife Bicha Baburaj.

+Personal life

+Baburaj married Bicha, daughter of Kallayi Kundungal Moideen and Bichamina, in 1956.
+They had nine children, Sabira, Deedar, Gulnar, Abdul Jabbar, Shamshad, Roshna, Zulfikar, Farhad and Shamna.

+Death

+Baburaj died on 7 October 1978 in a general hospital in Madras (now Chennai) at the age of 49 after suffering a massive haemorrhagic stroke.